 - It gets you more page views on the website

 - It engages the visitors who could leave the site otherwise

 - It allows search engines bots to go through more pages

 - It increases readers time spent on the website

 - It enables you to put forth the related content

-Most starters who try to do SEO of their sites by focusing solely on getting the backlinks, and try to get away with it.
-Emphasizing just on getting backlinks is a half-baked strategy.
+Most starters try to do SEO of their sites by focusing solely on getting the backlinks and try to get away with it.
+Emphasizing just getting backlinks is a half-baked strategy.

 We, at ContentStudio, take internal linking very seriously.
-Not only does it help our readers and prospective clients, but it also improves our technical SEO of the website.
+Not only does it help our readers and prospective clients, but it also improves the technical SEO of the website.

 We aren’t alone in this.
 You’d often see a lot of bloggers, digital marketers, and companies use internal linking.
 For instance, take a look at the screenshot of an article from RankRanger: